fetchrobotics/docs/source/in_the_box.rst

 Fetch & Freight
 ~~~~~~~~~~~~~~~

-Please watch the respective video for unpacking Fetch or Frieght.
+Please watch the respective video for unpacking Fetch or Freight.
 The
 video covers unpacking the robot, connecting the batteries, turning on
 the robot, and driving the robot via the provided joystick.